Kilcoy, Queensland: Establishment of township

+In 1877, 2240 acres were resumed from the Kilcoy pastoral run and offered for selection on 19 April 1877.

 Timber milling operations were established as early as 1877, with Frank Nicholson building at Villeneuve, followed by James Green (1888), Hancock Brothers (1897), George Seeney and William and Stan Kropp in the same vicinity.
 The turn of the century saw a huge increase in activity as Hancock & Gore timber mill began operation.

 The site of the 'Town of Kilcoy' was surveyed by W. E. Hill by April 1888, and the first land sale was on 6 November that year.
 The township quickly developed at the junction of Sheep Station and Kilcoy Creeks to service these settlers and their families.

 By the 1890s, the only original lease country left was in the Mt Kilcoy and Sandy Creek districts, part of Durundur Station.
 This country was not opened for settlement until 1902.

 Kilcoy's first Provisional School was opened in 1884 at Sheep Station Creek, some five to six miles north of Kilcoy Homestead, the name changing to Sheep Station Creek Provisional School in 1892 when the Kilcoy School opened its doors in Hope Street in Kilcoy.
 At that time there were still no subdivisions north of William Street as that was part of Kilcoy Station which was sold up in 1907.

+St Mary's Anglican Church was built in 1887.
+The timber church could seat 120 people.

-A postal receiving office was established in 1889 .On 1 December 1892, the Hopetoun Post Office was opened at Kilcoy in rented premises in Royston Street.
+A postal receiving office was established in 1889.
+On 1 December 1892, the Hopetoun Post Office was opened at Kilcoy in rented premises in Royston Street.
 It was named after Louis Hope (the uncle of the first Governor General of Australia, Lord Hopetoun, who was a visitor to Kilcoy Station).
 The township was referred to unofficially as Hopetoun.